Joy-less/Embers/Source/Embers/Documentation.md

 	Returns an array containing each index in the range.
 ```
 ```
+array.push(item) | array.append(item)
+	Adds the item to the end of the array and returns the array.

+array.prepend(item)
+	Inserts the item at the beginning of the array and returns the array.

+array.pop
+	Removes an item from the end of the array and returns the item.

+array.insert(index, item) | array.insert(item)
+	Inserts the item at the given array index, or adds it to the end of the array.

 array.length
 	Returns the number of items in the array.